MyPureCloud/terraform-provider-genesyscloud/DEBUGGING.md

 - Terraform Core
 - Debugger: Delve
 - Integrated Development Environment (IDE): Visual Studio Code or GoLand
-- Sample `main.tf` file withe the `terraform` block configured to use the local provider for testing
+- Sample `main.tf` file with the `terraform` block configured to use the local provider for testing

 ## Setup